A Maximum Linear Arrangement Problem on Directed Graphs: Properties of Directed Linear Arrangements

 \begin{observation} Let $D$ be a disconnected digraph and let $H$ be one of its components.
 An arrangement $\pi$ is a maximal (maximum) arrangement of $D$ only if $\pi$ restricted to $H$ is a maximal (maximum) arrangement of $H$. \end{observation}

-Having covered the more pressing definitions, we move on to properties of directed linear arrangements.
+This motivates the following slight generalization of our problem.
 The Maximum Directed Linear Arrangement (MaxDLA) problem is contained in a problem on undirected graphs with vertex weights.
 We define the Weighted Maximum Linear Arrangement (W-MaxLA) problem, which asks, given an undirected graph $G$ with weight function $f: V(G) \rightarrow \mathbb{Z}$ and positive integer $k$, if there is a linear arrangement $\pi$ with value at least $k$.
+The value of the arrangement $\pi$ is calculated as in Property \ref{prop:calculate value using edges cuts levels} using levels.
+And the level of the $i^{th}$ vertex $v_i$ in the arrangement $\pi$ is defined as